"""A class for manipulating time series based on measurements at

 left_index = right_index - 1

-if left_index < 0:
+if left_index < 0: # before first measurement

 return self.default

-elif right_index == len(self._d):
+elif right_index == len(self._d): # after last measurement

 else: